 Many of you are familiar with Dreyer Farms in Cranford and Watchung Stables in Mountainside, but did you know there’s another farm in our area that has BOTH a vegetable farm and horses?
-It’s called Tiki Love Farm, and it’s one of those hidden gems that I just love discovering!
+It’s called Tiki Love Farm in Scotch Plains, NJ and it’s one of those hidden gems that I just love discovering!

 Located on Raritan Road next to Ashbrook Park in Scotch Plains, Tiki Love Farm is owned and operated by David and Lucy Pritzker, along with their sons Abraham (Abe) and Ben.
 Several of the Pritzkers had experience with farming and animal husbandry before starting Tiki Love.
 Lucy lived on a horse farm in Upstate New York after college.
 Abe went to a boarding school that had a working farm, and he gained considerable experience with sustainable farming and holistic agriculture.
 Ben has been horseback riding since he was about eight years old.
 With their shared love of horses and farming, the family started Tiki Love Farm in mid-2015.

 But why start a farm of all things?
 According to Abe: “It has always been a family dream to live in the countryside on a small farm, so when the opportunity presented itself to us without having to move out of the area away from all of our friends, we swiftly took it.
 Our mission is to teach sustainable farming and to share our love of it.”